 @email@example.com account has significantly more credibility than a

 @firstname.lastname@example.org account with a verified link to https://whitehouse.gov.
 That doesn’t apply to everyone, but if you do happen to run an organization, want your people to have a presence on Mastodon, and want them to act in some official capacity, give some thought to it.
+It makes more sense than opening a public Mastodon server for your fans.

 Download Your Archives